AqwamCreates/DataPredict/docs/API/Models/AffinityPropagation.md

 ### setParameters()

 Set model's parameters.
-When any of the arguments are not given, previous argument values for that argument will be used.
+When any of the arguments are nil, previous argument values for that argument will be used.

 ```
-AffinityPropagation:setParameters(maxNumberOfIterations: integer, damping: number, targetCost: integer): ModelObject
+AffinityPropagation:setParameters(maxNumberOfIterations: integer, damping: number, targetCost: integer)
 ```

 #### Parameters: